sibbiii/how-we-dev-mw/doc/source/index.md

-# How we (want to) develop MotionWise
+# How we (want to) develop software

 ![Welcome](img/home.jpg)

-Welcome to the high-level guideline we (want to) follow to develop MotionWise continuously at the head of a single repository.
+Welcome to the high-level guideline we (want to) follow to develop software continuously at the head of a single repository.

 ```{only} epub
 This e-book is work in progress.
 We did not include internal or confidential information on purpose.
 Feel free to read it also as webpage [here](https://how-we-dev-mw.readthedocs.io/).